 1Be sure nothing is blocking the flow of warm air.

 2Be sure the thermostat is set properly.
-Try raising the set temperature 5 degrees and waiting a few minutes.
+Then try raising the set temperature 5 degrees and waiting a few minutes.

 3Be sure the room heating registers are open.

-5If these simple steps don’t work, have a furnace repair technician. check out your system; either the blower isn’t working properly or the system is out of balance.
+5Last, if these simple steps don’t work, have a furnace repair technician. check out your system because either the blower isn’t working properly or the system is out of balance.